 Market Size: 2,395,997 people

-Tampa’s farm system is consistently top-tier, while their low-payroll roster routinely outperforms expectations.
+Tampa’s farm system is consistently top-tier, while their low-payroll roster always seems to outperform expectations.

 RELATED: MLB Players Who Came From Division 3 Schools (Past & Present)